On connectedness of non-klt loci of singularities of pairs: Non-klt loci for mirror symmetry

 $K_Z+B_Z+M_Z$ is pseudo-effective.

 Write

 where $M'$ is the nef part of $(X,B+M)$.
 By assumption, $(X,B+M)$ is $\Q$-factorial generalised dlt and $x$ is a zero-dimensional generalised non-klt centre.
+Moreover, $(X',B')$ is log smooth as $\phi$ is assumed to be a log resolution of $(X,B)$.
 Applying Lemma \ref{l-lifting-0dim-lcc}, there is a zero-dimensional generalised non-klt centre $x'$ of $(X',B'+M')$ mapping to $x$.

 Let $z'=f'(x')$.
 We will show $z'$ is a generalised non-klt centre of $(Z',B_{Z'}+M_{Z'})$.
 Let $E'$ be the exceptional divisor of the blowup of $X'$ at $x'$.
 Since $x'$ is a generalised non-klt centre of $(X',B'+M')$, it is a non-klt centre of $(X',B')$, so there are $d:=\dim X$ components of $\rddown{B'}$ intersecting transversally at $x'$.
 So